niscy-eudiw/eudi-srv-web-trustedlist-manager-py/README.md

   + TSL Operator - Member States
   + LoTL Operator - EC
 + Functionalities for TSL Operators:
-  + Manage TSPs and their trust services
+  + Manage TSPs, TEs and their services
   + Create and sign TLs and LoTE
 + Functionalities for LoTL Operators:
   + Create and sign LoTL (combining the TL created by the Member States)